NotAShelf/notashelf.dev/apps/notashelf.dev/posts/not-for-the-lazy.md

 keywords: ["nix", "programming"]
 ---

-# Lazy Evaluation in Nix: Where Your Conditionals Go to Die

 If you have spent time in traditional programming languages, then you have probably relied on conditionals (`if-else`, `switch`, `case`) at least once in In Nix, as a result of lazy evaluation, many of those constructs become less relevant less relevant---or outright unnecessary.
 This post dives into _why_ this is the case, and hopes to save you from a few pitfalls that come with this.

 ## What is Lazy Evaluation?